 Feature or habitat of Conservation interest Conservation objectives/ Target Attributes (Natural England, 2021) Activity Potential pressures from activity and sensitivity of habitats to pressures.
 (Natural England, 2021) Potential exposure to pressures and mechanism of impact significance Is there a risk that the activity could hinder the achievement of conservation objectives of the site?
 Can D&S IFCA exercise its functions to further the conservation objectives of the site?
-If Yes, list management options Tentacled Lagoon Worm (Alkmaria romijni) Maintain the population size within the site.
-Maintain the reproductive and recruitment capability of the species.
-Maintain the presence and spatial distribution of the species.
-Maintain biological connectivity.
-Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking (access from land) Miscellaneous: Crab tiling Bait collection: digging with forks • See Annex 2 for pressures audit trail Bait digging on the Dart Estuary is only known to occur occasionally on the intertidal mud at Flat Owers (Henly, 2021).
-Bait digging, crab tiling and hand gathering in the Dart Estuary MCZ occurs mostly on A2.3 intertidal mud, which is the main habitat for the tentacled lagoon worm (Figures 2 & 3, Annex 1).
-Based on the current levels of these activities on the Dart Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed Yes, Management measures could include: 1.
+If Yes, list management options Intertidal mud Maintain the presence and spatial distribution of intertidal mud communities.
+Maintain the total extent and spatial distribution of intertidal mud.
+[Maintain OR Recover OR Restore] the abundance of listed species, to enable each of them to be a viable component of the habitat.
+Commercial fishing; Intertidal handwork: Handworking (access from vessel) Intertidal handwork: Handwork: Handworking (access from land) Miscellaneous: Crab tiling Bait collection: Digging with forks • See Annex 2 for pressures audit trail Within the Devon Avon Estuary MCZ, there have been no crab tiles present since 50 were observed in 2003/4 on the intertidal mud.
+Hand gathering and bait digging, are known to occur on the intertidal mud on the estuary, which is known to contain the tentacled lagoon worm Based on the current levels of these activities on the Devon Avon Estuary there is not believed to be a significant impact of the shore-based activities on the protected features assessed Yes, Management measures could include: 1.
 Monitor activity levels 2.
-Introduction of a new Hand Working Permit Byelaw to manage the use of crab tiles, bait digging and many other hand gathering types of fishing activity.
-Intertidal mud Maintain the presence and spatial distribution of intertidal mud communities.
-Maintain the total extent and Commercial fishing; Intertidal handwork: Handworking (access from vessel), Handworking • See Annex 2 for pressures audit trail See above See above See above
+Potential introduction of a new Hand Working Permit Byelaw to manage the use of crab tiles, bait digging and many other hand gathering types of fishing activity.